 Definition: Waveguides are a special category of transmission line that is used to guide (direct) the waves (radiation) along the length of the tube.
-These are typically hollow metallic tube which acts as the medium to transfer or transmit the power.
+These are typically a hollow metallic tube that acts as the medium to transfer or transmit power.

 The frequency of a microwave signal lies somewhere between 300 MHz to 300 GHz.
 These waves generally propagate in free space with the velocity of light i.e., 3Χ108 m/sec.